wix/stylable/docs/tag-selectors.md

 Like CSS [type selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Type_selectors), `tag selector` can match the qualified name of elements in the resulting DOM.

+> **Note:**
+> tag selectors are **not** scoped themselves.
+The prefix selector around them is scoped normally and root is added to the beginning of the selector.
+So the matching qualified name of a tag selector may target any element in the subtree of the component.
+In the future we might add scoped tag selector that will require additional integration with the view.

 ## Native element

 Targeting a native element will match any element with the queried tag name that is found under the prefix selector: